Ms. Meyers loves to follow celebrities and watch how their lives influence our culture.

 5. Juliette Lewis

-Like Tom Cruise, she speaks out against the big pharmaceutical companies, claiming they control the mainstream media, which is why Scientology never gets a fair shake in the press.
-She believes they're hooking people on drugs by prescribing Ritalin for kids with ADHD and anti-depressants for mothers with postpartum depression.
+Like Tom Cruise, she has spoken out against greedy pharmaceutical companies, claiming they control the mainstream media.
+This is why Scientology never gets a fair shake in the press, Lewis contends.
+She agrees with her religion's hard line stance against Big Pharma, arguing it hooks people on drugs by prescribing Ritalin for kids with ADHD and anti-depressants for mothers with postpartum depression.

 I Highly Recommend This Book to Understand Scientology and Its Relationship With Celebrities